ionzero/vouchsafe/vouchsafe-identity-specification.md

 match the hash of the raw public key bytes extracted from the `iss_key` field when verifying tokens.

+The `iss_key` MUST be the DER-encoded public key corresponding to the identity’s private key.
+Verifiers MUST extract the raw key bytes from the DER structure exactly as defined in RFC 8032 S-5.1.5.

 ### 2.2 Hash Format